M-jerez/any-generator/README.md

 -   Anygen does not require special templates files (although templates can be used for advanced cases).
 -   You can write a first component and replicate it easily using Anygen.

-Anygen automatically search for other `anygen.json` files in your npm modules, so templates from other packages can be reused in your own project. _This is similar to the way Typescript automatically discovers type definition files._
+Anygen automatically search for other `anygen.json` files in your `node_modules`, so scaffolding from other packages can be shared and reused using npm packages.

 &nbsp;